Free Activity library for 😎 kids! fun printable and digital activities for all ages (Games, Puzzles, Coloring, and learning sheets & more)

 Surprised to see baking on this list?
 Well, don’t be.
 It is the best hands-on activity for kids to develop maths skills because it involves measuring and counting.

-For example, instruct them,” Take 2 cups of flour in a bowl.’ or, ‘Separate the cake in 4 parts”, etc.
+For example, instruct them,” Take 2 cups of flour in a bowl.’ or, ‘Separate the cake into 4 parts”, etc.

 One-to-one correspondence